|

 Systems in the United States |

-Naval Academy Gas and Steam Plant in 1860-from Digital Maryland | Gas and Steam Plant in the late 1860s from Naval Historical Center |
+| Naval Academy Gas and Steam Plant in 1860-from Digital Maryland | Gas and Steam Plant in the late 1860s from Naval Historical Center |

 Cornelius K. Stribling became superintendent of the U.S. Naval Academy at Annapolis on July 1, 1850, shortly after its new name had been adopted.
 Stribling undertook to reorganize the school and improve the physical plant.
 One of his improvements was to request funding for a plant to produce gas and hot water to heat and light the academy's buildings, which was approved by Congress in 1852.
 At the time hot water heating was virtually unknown in this country, but Stribling may have been familiar with or at least aware of the hot water system built by Thomas Winans for his Alexandroffsky estate in Baltimore, which used natural circulation to heat its twenty buildings.
 The academy's campus covered a fairly large area with more growth anticipated, and establishing the elevations required to a large natural circulation system would have been very challenging, if not impossible.
 A conversion to steam was made and the plant was supplying light and heat by late 1853.

 Although congressional budget documents contain multiple references to the gas and steam plant over time, only a few brief mentions appear in Baltimore papers (no Annapolis papers from 1853 are known to exist).
-An 1872 history of Annapolis includes a brief mention of gas and steam being introduced in 1853, but the first known mention in engineering journals appearing in a British journal in 1888, with a second in 1892.
+An 1872 history of Annapolis includes a brief mention of gas and steam being introduced in 1853, but the first known mention in engineering journals appearing in a British publication in 1889, with a second in 1892.

-When Lockport inventor Birdsill Holly announced his introduction of commercial district steam heating in 1877 he mentioned that many earlier systems had existed, but did not mention any of them.
+When Lockport inventor Birdsill Holly announced his introduction of commercial district steam heating in 1877 he mentioned that many earlier systems had existed, but he did not mention any of them.

 The academy installed a high-temperature hot water system that began operation in June 1969.